Use Our Flood Remediation Checklist to Purge, Repair and Rebuild

 Do not mix bleach with any other disinfectant or cleaning supplies.
 This can cause a dangerous chemical reaction.
 Stick to using one at a time.

 Before you bring any items back into the house, ventilate the clean room.
 Keep windows and doors open if possible and run fans to ensure everything dries thoroughly.

-Once your home has been properly cleaned out after a flood and water damage, it’s time to bring in a professional to assist with the repairs.
+Once your home has been properly cleaned out after a flood, it’s time to bring in a professional to assist with the repairs.
 Unless you’re an experienced DIYer, a general contractor should handle installing new flooring and walls or inspecting for structural damages.
 You’ve done the heavy lifting of your flood cleanup, so let the pros take it from here.